 While we don’t like to put expectations too high, the potential for increased creativity, productivity, and flow is exemplified by countless floaters across the world.
 People have cut strokes off their golf game, developed complex scientific theories, and drafted whole portions of books while floating.
 With nothing to distract you, your level of concentration and knowledge absorption is astonishing.
 It’s also not uncommon for people to report gaining more patience, compassion, and acceptance for the people and circumstances around them as they cultivate the ability to stay calm and present.

 Simply put: float regularly and the return on your investment will pay off.
 Your life will improve.
 We’ve seen first-hand how thousands of people have found more balance, joy, and inspiration from developing a practice around this amazing therapy.
-Again, consistency is the key, and the sky is the limit.

 There can be a bit of a learning curve, which is why we always recommend floating at least 3 times before deciding if floating is your thing.
 One float certainly has the potential to be transformative, but the effects are cumulative!
 Ask our staff, ask our members — they've all got inspiring personal float journeys to share.